Advice

 Different documents will be required as part of the conveyancing process, depending on whether the home loan and property will be registered in your name, jointly with someone else, or in the name of what is known as a 'juristic entity' (a company, close corporation, trust or partnership).

-Documents that form part of the conveyancing process are required by the South African Financial Intelligence Control Act (FICA) and you need to provide original documents to the attorneys.
+The South African Financial Intelligence Control Act (FICA) will require documents that form part of the conveyancing process and you need to provide original documents to the attorneys.
 They will make copies and certify each document.

-Over and above the FICA requirements, other documents and information will also need to be supplied, depending on your personal circumstances and those of the seller.
+Over and above the FICA requirements, you'll also need to supply other documents and information, depending on your personal circumstances and those of the seller.
 This includes the original Offer to Purchase and the future address of the seller.

 Money changing hands